Quality assurance and validation

 UI Automation

-Playwright / Cypress / Selenium (selected based on app type and stability needs)
+Playwright / Cypress / Selenium (selected based on app type and stability)

 API Testing